 During the first few years of the school's operation, Rev. Walker saw the need for educational opportunities for children who were blind.
 In April of 1855, a department for blind children was added to the school with James S. Henderson, a graduate of the Tennessee School for the Blind, as principal.

 In 1984, a relationship was created with 12 local school districts to begin outreach services delivered to their students by the School for the Blind.
-Since that time, outreach services have grown to a statewide program including early intervention, vision and hearing services in the public schools, the deaf-blind project, a braille and large print distribution center, a child development center, and sign language interpreters.
+Since that time, outreach services have grown to a statewide division including early intervention, vision and hearing services in the public schools, the deaf-blind project, a braille and large print instructional materials distribution center, a child development center, sign language interpreters, and sign language classes.